Author: SalaryAfterTaxPro Editorial TeamReviewed: May 28, 2026Updated: May 28, 2026

 More About This Site

-The supporting pages are there for readers who want to see how the site works, what the estimate leaves out, and where to go if something needs checking.
+These supporting pages are for readers who want to see how the site works, what the estimate leaves out, and where to go if something needs checking.

 Visit the Data & Method or About page for more detail.
-For corrections, use the email address in the footer.
+If something looks wrong, use the email address in the footer to report it.